Ribhnux/piranhax/README.md

 Piranhax need the latest Node.js that supports ES6, you can check that capability requirements with [node.green]((https://babeljs.io/docs/usage/require/)).
 Or if you still wanna use older version, you can use it with [babel-register](https://babeljs.io/docs/usage/require/).

-First, install Piranhax
+First, install Piranhax:

 ```
 npm install piranhax --save
 ```

-# How to Use it
+# How to Use

 After you install the package.
-You can include piranhax within your code such this:
+You can include ```Piranhax``` within your code such this:

 ```javascript
 const Piranhax = require("piranhax")